 - Please Note: Any CBI student or graduate who provides training that CBI deems to be in competition with CBI will be removed from the CBI student website and will no longer have access to course materials online or any updates to those materials.
 If a CBI student has not paid in full at this time this is identified, a refund will not be due to the student.

-Transparency describes how a birth professional discloses their professional affiliations, business standards, conflicts of interest, and terms of service with their clients, peers, and community.
+Transparency describes how a birth and lactation professional discloses their professional affiliations, business standards, conflicts of interest, and terms of service with their clients, peers, and community.

 A CBI student or graduate will be transparent about: